 Translations on this website are prepared by a third-party provider.
 Some portions may be incorrect.
 Some items—including downloadable files or images—cannot be translated at all.
 No liability is assumed by Beth Israel Deaconess Medical Center for any errors or omissions.
 Any user who relies on translated content does so at his/her own risk.

-The Division of Vascular and Interventional Radiology (IR) specializes in treating a wide range of medical conditions through the use of minimally-invasive diagnostic and therapeutic procedures using advanced imaging such as fluoroscopy, CT, ultrasound, and MR imaging.
+The Division of Vascular and Interventional Radiology (IR) at Beth Israel Deaconess Medical Center specializes in treating a wide range of medical conditions through the use of minimally invasive diagnostic and therapeutic procedures using advanced imaging such as fluoroscopy, CT, ultrasound, and MRI.
 These procedures often involve lower risk, less pain, and a shorter recovery time than open surgeries.

-Our interventional radiologists are global leaders in the field, have set new standards for the field and have been recognized for outstanding care, medical education and research.
+Our interventional radiologists are global leaders in the field, have set new clinical standards, such as for prostate artery embolization, and have been recognized for outstanding care, medical education, and research.